coretracker/website-boilerplate/README.md

 # Website Boilerplate
-Website Boilerplate helps you build fast, robust, websites in no time.
+Create Static Websites in no time.

 ### Requirements
 * Nodejs